 Can You Be Fired While on Short-Term Disability?

 Many workers in Florida may think that their positions are secure when they go on short-term disability due to a sickness or injury not related to their job.
 But it’s important to know that Florida is an “at-will” state, so your employer is legally allowed to fire you when you are away from work, depending on the circumstances.
-Fortunately, two federal laws could protect you while you are on medical leave from your job.
+Fortunately, two federal laws could protect you while you are on medical leave from your job to include short-term disability.

 The Family and Medical Leave Act (FMLA)